Neutrality of a magnetized two-flavor quark superconductor: Numerical analysis

 \section{Numerical analysis}

 In order to assess the effects of electric and color charge neutrality on quark matter in presence of an external magnetic field, we solve the two gap equations with electric and color charge neutrality conditions imposed.
 Since this set of four equations all involve integrals that diverge in the ultra-violet, we regularize in order to obtain physically meaningful results.
-It is common practice to use a sharp cutoff \footnote{An example is the step function $\theta\left(\Lambda - |{\bf p}|\right)$ in momentum space where $\Lambda$ is the cutoff momentum.} to regulate, but this can introduce abnormal behavior in many thermodynamical quantities, especially when a system with a discrete energy spectrum is considered.
+It is common practice to use a sharp cutoff \footnote{An example is the step function $\theta\left(\Lambda - |{\bf p}|\right)$ in momentum space where $\Lambda$ is the cutoff momentum.
+We checked our main numerical results for different cutoff schemes including various smooth cutoff parameterizations and found very little sensitivity.
+There is also the proper time regularization method, which was employed in obtaining the finite temperature results of hot magnetized 2SC quark matter~\cite{Fayazbakhsh:2010bh}.
+Their zero temperature results are very similar to a previous work~\cite{Fayazbakhsh:2010gc} that investigated cold magnetized 2SC matter using a smooth cutoff scheme.
+Thus, we prefer to use a simple smooth cutoff for our $T=0$ case.} to regulate these divergences, but this can introduce abnormal behavior in many thermodynamical quantities, especially when a system with a discrete energy spectrum is considered.
 In this numerical study, we therefore use a smooth cutoff function while performing the numerical integrations in momentum space.
 There is a variety of smooth regulators used in the literature \cite{Alford:1998mk, Berges:1998rc, Noronha:2007wg}, and all are expected to yield qualitatively similar results.
 We use a Fermi-Dirac type of smooth regulator \cite{Fukushima:2007fc}

 where $p_a = \sqrt{{\bf p}_{\perp,a}^2 + p_z^2}$, if $a=0$ then ${\bf p}_{\perp,0}^2 = p_x^2 + p_y^2$ else ${\bf p}_{\perp, a}^2=2|a|\tilde{e}Bn$ for $a = 1,\pm 1/2$.
 In Eq. (\ref{cutoff}) $\Lambda$ is the momentum cutoff and $\alpha$ is a free parameter that measures the sharpness of the cutoff scheme.
 Larger values of $\alpha$ imply that the cutoff is gentler.
 We choose $\alpha = 0.01\Lambda$ throughout our numerical analysis.
 We fix a momentum cutoff $\Lambda$ and NJL model parameters in the chiral limit $m_0=0$ as given in \cite{Huang:2002zd},